chasacademy-team8/homeautomation/docs/test.md

 3.2 Non-Functional Requirements
 - The system should respond to sensor inputs within 1 second.
-- The system should have a low power consumption mode.
 - The system should be user-friendly and easy to configure.

 3.3 External Interface Requirements